Agricultural and Water Resources Data Pathfinder: Vegetation Data

 Research quality surface reflectance data products can be accessed directly via Earthdata Search; datasets are available as HDF files but are, in some cases, customizable to GeoTIFF.

-The Land Processes Distributed Active Archive Center’s (LP DAAC) Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) offers the ability to extract subsets, transform, and visualize MODIS and VIIRS vegetation-related data products.
-The Oak Ridge National Laboratory DAAC (ORNL DAAC) subsetting tools provide a means to simply and efficiently access MODIS and VIIRS vegetation-related data products as well.
+NASA's Land Processes Distributed Active Archive Center's (LP DAAC) Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) offers the ability to extract subsets, transform, and visualize MODIS and VIIRS vegetation-related data products.
+NASA's Oak Ridge National Laboratory DAAC (ORNL DAAC) subsetting tools provide a means to simply and efficiently access MODIS and VIIRS vegetation-related data products as well.
 Explore LP DAAC's Getting Started with Cloud-Native Harmonized Landsat Sentinel (HLS) Data in Python Jupyter Notebook for extracting an EVI Time Series from HLS.

 Data products can be visualized as a time-averaged map, an animation, seasonal maps, scatter plots, or a time series through an online interactive tool, Giovanni.
 Follow these steps to plot data in Giovanni: 1) Select a map plot type.
 2) Select a date range.
 Data are in multiple temporal coverages, so be sure to note the start and end date to ensure you access the desired dataset.
 3) Check the box of the variable in the left column that you would like to include and then plot the data.
 For more information on choosing a type of plot, see the Giovanni User Manual.